 - minimum family tax credit

 The amount you receive will depend on your total family income, and its source, and how many dependent children under 18 years of age are living with you.
+There’s plenty of great information in the Working for Families Tax Credits section of the IRD website including tools to work out whether you are entitled to these tax credits, and how much you can get.
+There is also detailed information on how you go about applying.
 Each family situation is different and you should seek advice from IRD about your particular circumstances.

 The information you provide in your Working For Families Tax Credit Registration pack (IR200) will be used to assess your entitlement.
 You can get a copy of an IR200 registration pack by calling the automated stationery line on 0800 257 773 or alternatively you can register online from the IRD website.